 When we give, we feel connected to people and find purpose.
 Our lives hold meaning beyond just building a large retirement fund.
 Genuine philanthropy is based in feeling that we make a difference for the good through the gifts we give.

 There are three major ways that individuals give:

 - Annual gifts

 Annual gifts come from personal income and help to meet the annual operating budgets of the charities we love.
 Cash and checks are the usual currency of annual giving.

 Donations for ‘brick and mortar’ needs are considered Capital gifts.
 Typically, they are given as part of a campaign for new buildings, major renovations, etc. This type of gift generally comes from personal savings and allows a Christian Community congregation to acquire, improve and grow its church properties.
 Capital gifts are made through cash or check, appreciated securities and real estate or other personal property.

 Legacy gifts are planned for while we are living, and are ‘given’ after we cross the threshold.
 Legacy gifts are funded from accumulated resources or assets that remain at the end of our lives and are often designated through an individual’s will.

-Click here for more information on Future Gifts.
+Click here for more information on Legacy Gifts.